p21nc3/Ivykids-Task/README.md

 # Ivykids-Task Documentation
 * Full Stack Application -> Twitter-Clone
-* Due to time contraint, required and brownie backend features are mainly focused than forntend part.
+* Due to time contraint, required and brownie backend features are more focused than forntend part.
+Also to save the time post data are borrowed from internet dumps.
-* Screenshots are added -
+* Screenshots are added here - https://github.com/p21nc3/Ivykids-Task/blob/main/src/Readme.md

 ## Technologies Used : MERN stack application